bahrus/xtal-element/README.md

      */
     async?: boolean;
     /**
-     * Block reactions containing this property if property is falsey */ stopReactionsIfFalsy?: boolean;
+     * Block reactions containing this property if property is falsy */ stopReactionsIfFalsy?: boolean;
     /**